Blessing567/python-Exploratory-Data-Analysis/README.md

 Grade G: Almost everyone defaults (98%), but there are only 64 loans.
 Still, even a small number of these loans can be risky.

-Therefore,  Nova bank should be very careful lending to Grades D–G, as these grades account for the largest risk exposure, even though there are fewer loans in these groups.
+Therefore,  Nova bank should be very careful lending to Grades D–G, as these grades account for the largest risk exposure, even though there are fewer loans in these groups

-# Key Takeaways & Recommendations
+## Recommendations
 Loan Size vs. Income: Loans above 20–25% of a person’s income are high-risk.
 Carefully review or limit these applications.

 Existing Debt (DTI): Borrowers with DTI > 40% are likely to default.
 Flag or decline these loans.